MicrosoftLearning/mslearn-databricks/Instructions/Exercises/AI-04-Fine-tune-models.md

 # Fine-Tuning Large Language Models using Azure Databricks and Azure OpenAI

 With Azure Databricks, users can now leverage the power of LLMs for specialized tasks by fine-tuning them with their own data, enhancing domain-specific performance.
 To fine-tune a language model using Azure Databricks, you can utilize the Mosaic AI Model Training interface which simplifies the process of full model fine-tuning.
 This feature allows you to fine-tune a model with your custom data, with checkpoints saved to MLflow, ensuring you retain complete control over the fine-tuned model.
-Additionally, the Hugging Face Transformers library enables you to scale out NLP batch applications and fine-tune models for large-language model applications.

-This lab will take approximately **30** minutes to complete.
+This lab will take approximately **60** minutes to complete.

 ## Before you start